E-Sid/scripts/README.md

 ## Disclaimer
 Mean arterial blood pressure, QTc interval calculator, Cardiac output offer only one way of calculation and should be used for general guidance only.

+## Declaration of Interest
+- None, these are intended as aides to help with calculation of psychometric and cardiovascular assessments.
+They are licensed under GPL and are free to use.
+- These are not the tests, they only are calculators to score the tests, examinations and assessments.

 ## License
 - This product is licensed under GPL3.
 Clinical Use is allowed by trained clinicians but it is not for commercial use.
 This applies only to calculators not the tests.
 If anyone wants to use the tests, one should check their license as well.